swcarpentry/git-novice/_episodes/05-history.md

 > > $ git add venus.txt
 > > ~~~
 > > {: .bash}
-> > Now the file is stagged.
-The changes that have been made to the file until now will be commited in the next commit.
+> > Now the file is staged.
+The changes that have been made to the file until now will be committed in the next commit.
 > >
 > > ~~~
 > > $ nano venus.txt #add the following text: Venus is too hot to be suitable as a base